home-assistant/home-assistant.io/source/_integrations/withings.markdown

 {% include integrations/config_flow.md %}

-The integration cofiguration below will ask for your *Client ID* and *Client Secret*.
+The integration configuration will ask for the *Client ID* and *Client Secret* created above.
 See [Application Credentials](/integrations/application_credentials) for more details.

 Once authorized, the tab/window will close and the integration page will prompt to select a profile.
 Select the profile you chose while on the Withings site.
   - Note: It's important you select the same profile from the previous step.
 Choosing a different one will result in Home Assistant displaying the wrong data.